craibuc/PsSqlParser/README.md

 PS > Get-Execution Policy
 ```

-If the result is `Restricted`, open a ticket with the help desk to have the policy changed `RemoteSigned`.
+If the result is `Restricted`, type:

 ```powershell
 PS > Set-Execution-Policy RemoteSigned